A brief scene in Walt Disney's Peter Pan shows Hook choosing a gold-plated hook from an assortment of hooks.

 Judge Doom from Who Framed Roger Rabbit has a golden one with an anvil at the end of it, which then becomes a buzzsaw.

 The film Life Pod had the 'Toolies' - a sub-species of dwarf-sized human's who underwent surgery to have tool adaptors on one of their arms.

 In Robert Rodriguez' Planet Terror, Rose McGowan's character, a go-go dancer named Cherry Darling, loses a leg early in the movie and has it replaced by a peg, and later, a machine gun/grenade launcher.
 That's right, it's a gun leg.
-Rule Of Cool keeps it from exploding from all the dirt that would get packed into the barrel.
+Rule of Cool keeps it from exploding from all the dirt that would get packed into the barrel.

 Robocop fits this trope more and more as the film series progresses.
-In particular, he gets an Arm Cannon with an underslung grenade launcher, and a data interface on his normal hand.
+In RoboCop 3, he gets an Arm Cannon with an underslung grenade launcher, and a data interface on his normal hand.
 However, one of his forearms has to be detached with his other hand in order to exchange it for the Arm Cannon.

-In Evil Dead II, Ash amputates his own demon-possessed hand and replaces it with a chainsaw to battle the undead.
+In Evil Dead 2, Ash amputates his own demon-possessed hand and replaces it with a chainsaw to battle the undead.
 In Army Of Darkness, he replaces that with a mechanical gauntlet strong enough to crush a metal goblet like it was play-doh.
 Groovy, indeed!

 Innerspace's Mr. Igoe has several devices he can use to replace his missing hand, including a hand which fires bullets from the index finger, a flamethrower, and a vibrator.
 Amusingly, the license plate of his car is "SNAPON".